-One of our earliest charitable endeavors, “comfort quilts” are generally small to medium in size and made for various recipients including: My Sister’s House (Iredell County Women’s Shelter), the Mooresville Community Pregnancy Center, and local Hospice facilities, as well as a number of others.
+One of our earliest charitable endeavors, “comfort quilts” are generally small to medium in size and made for various recipients including: My Sister’s House (Iredell County Women’s Shelter), the Mooresville Community Pregnancy Center, Dove House and local Hospice facilities, as well as a number of others.
 A workday is scheduled for the fourth Monday of each month from about 9:30 to 3:00, when members can work on quilts and learn new patterns and techniques at the same time.
 We have lunch together (bring your own or buy locally) and enjoy fun and fellowship while we work and eat.
-Fabric and batting are supplied by the Guild, and members bring sewing tools and supplies, and sewing machines if they wish.
+Fabric and batting are supplied by the Guild, and members bring sewing tools, supplies, and sewing machines if they wish.
 Some members also prefer to make these quilts at home on their own.

 Cuddle Buddy Bags